Should we care what Archbishop Lefebvre had to say? (with Index of Articles)

 “… to regard Archbishop Lefebvre as some kind of ‘guru’ who had laid down a set of principles which had to be followed through thick and thin.”

-The texts which we are publishing are intended to show that the situation is considerably more complex than this latter group of persons convey – without ourselves advocating for our own view of the matter, or falling into the trap of justifying theological positions on the basis of our interpretation of Lefebvre.
+The texts which we have pbulsihed are intended to show that the situation is considerably more complex than the “revisionists” convey – without advocating for our own view of the matter, or falling into the trap of justifying theological positions on the basis of our own interpretation of Lefebvre.

 This point is crucial.
 Speculating about what Lefebvre might think today is ultimately a distraction.
 He might have maintained his “mature thought” in the following decades, and even concluded that the See has been vacant; then again, he might not have done so, and nothing significant flows from either option.
-We do not hold to these positions because of what we think Lefebvre might or might not say today, nor do we hold them because he said them yesterday.
-We hold them because we have concluded that they are true – and because the facts and the Church’s doctrine compel us to reach such conclusions.
+We do not hold to our conclusions because of what we think Lefebvre might or might not say today, nor do we hold them because he said them yesterday.
+We hold to our conclusions because we have concluded that they are true; because both the facts and the Church’s doctrine compel us to reach such conclusions.

 Far more fruitful than speculation is to let the texts speak for themselves.
 By making them more widely available, we can establish certain clear and objective points, such as the following: